moorepants/dissertation/davisbicycle.rst

 Signal
    This is a subclass of the NumPy ndarray.
 It tracks a 1 dimensional time series along with its units.
-There are basic methods for typical signal processing such as differentiation, filtering and frequency spectrum.
+There are basic methods for typical signal processing such as differentiation, filtering, and frequency spectrum.
 RawSignal
-   The is a subclass of Signal which for the raw signals.
-These attributes are populated from the database.
+   This a subclass of Signal for the raw signals.
+The attributes are populated from the database.
 In addition to the Signal methods, it has the ability to scale the signal based on calibration data.
 Sensor
    This class contains calibration data for particular sensors and has methods to extract the correct calibration constants based on calibration date.